maxims94/helius-post-alpenglow/README.md

 ### 20+20 resilience

-Alpenglow has a unique 20+20 model of network resilience.
-It guarantees the network operability as long as less than 20% of stake is controlled by Byzantine nodes and up to 20% of stake is controlled by down nodes.

-This allows the protocol to operate even in harsh network conditions.
+Alpenglow has a unique **20+20 model of network resilience**.
+It guarantees the network's operability as long as less than 20% of stake is controlled by Byzantine nodes and up to 20% of stake is controlled by down nodes.
+This means that, even under harsh conditions, the network will continue to function.

-While Alpenglow does not reach the best theoretically possible fault tolerance against Byzantine nodes of 33% (like today's Solana), it vastly improves on the most common case of down nodes.
+While Alpenglow does not reach the best possible Byzantine fault tolerance of 33% (like today's Solana), it vastly improves on the most common and realistic case of down nodes.

-This is a design choice that reflects a practical observation: in large-scale systems, many failures are due to things like network outages or hardware crashes, not necessarily intentional malice.
-Alpenglow aims to handle a high volume of these "accidental" failures in addition to a base level of malicious behavior.
+This is a design choice that reflects a practical observation: in large-scale systems, many failures are due to mishaps like network outages or hardware crashes, not intentional malice. **Alpenglow aims to handle a high volume of these "accidental" failures in addition to a base level of malicious behavior.**

 ### Illustration

-It can be hard to wrap your head around what the 20+20 model means for the network's robustness in practical terms.
+It can be hard to wrap your head around the practical implications of the 20+20 model for the network's robustness.
 Let's understand it better.

 The key observation is that a down node can be seen as a Byzantine node since being unavailable to the network is a special case of a Byzantine fault.

-So, you can say that the network is stable if the faulty nodes can be split up into < 20% Byzantine and <= 20% down nodes.
+So, we can say that the network remains stable if the faulty nodes can be split up into < 20% Byzantine and <= 20% down nodes.

 Some examples: